-- GST will end in enhancing manufacturing and distribution system affecting the value of production of products and services and consequently, the demand and production of products and services will increase.
+- GST will end in enhancing the manufacturing and distribution system affecting the value of production of products and services and consequently, the demand and production of products and services will increase.

-- t will eventually promote economic efficiency and sustainable future economic process as GST is neutral to business processes, business models, organizational structure and geographical location.
+- t will eventually promote economic efficiency and sustainable future economic process as GST is neutral to business processes, business models, organizational structure, and geographical location.

 - GST would help to extend the competitive edge in the international market for goods and services produced in the country leading to increased exports.